Elder Scrolls series

 Wikipedia: The Elder Scrolls - Information about the series on Wikipedia

-Front cover for The Elder Scrolls III: Morrowind - Game of the Year Edition
+Front cover for The Elder Scrolls IV: Oblivion (Game of the Year Edition Deluxe)

 Screenshot from The Elder Scrolls: Chapter II - Daggerfall